 In fact, the U.S. may be rivalled by North Korea, but that country is presumably left off the Big Graph for lack of reliable data.

 Experts disagree about what caused the incarcerated population to mushroom.
 John Pfaff of the Fordham School of Law sees a change in prosecutor behavior as key: prosecutors file more charges per arrest than they did in the 1970s.
-Alfred Blumstein and Allen Beck, on the other hand, assign roughly equal responsibility to increased commitments per arrests—that is, higher probability per arrest of being joined, which prosecutors would have contributed to—as well as lengthened prison stays.
+Alfred Blumstein and Allen Beck, on the other hand, assign roughly equal responsibility to increased commitments per arrests—that is, higher probability per arrest of being imprisoned, which prosecutors would have contributed to—as well as lengthened prison stays.
 Regardless, there is little doubt that the “tough on crime” movement, including the “war on drugs” initiated by Richard Nixon, caused much of the expansion.
 Laws were passed to toughen sentences.
 More was spent on arresting people and keeping them in prison.
 For whatever reasons of principle and politics, prosecutors became more aggressive.
 And there was a racial dimension: the newly imprisoned were disproportionately black.

 The more practical question for Open Philanthropy is not about the causes of the rise, but the consequences of a fall.
 Shrinking prisons should expand liberty and save money.
 But might it also increase crime?
 Or might it reduce crime, if the prison experience is itself a source of criminality?